19hours/sg-statutes/Acts/Residential Property Act.md

 (b) the retention of all or one or more of its residential properties in respect of which it has made application therefor.

-(4) The Minister may direct that all the residential properties in respect of which approval was not granted under subsection (3)(b) shall be transferred to any citizen or approved purchaser.
+(4) The Minister may direct that all the residential properties that are not non-restricted residential properties in respect of which approval was not granted under subsection (3)(b) shall be transferred to any citizen or approved purchaser.

-(5) Section 25(6) to (13) shall apply mutatis mutandis to every application made under subsection (1) for the retention of any estate or interest in residential property.
+(5) Section 25(6) to (13) shall apply mutatis mutandis to every application made under subsection (1) for the retention of any estate or interest in such residential property.

 ### Minister may issue direction for sale of residential property

 27\.—(1) Where the Minister has at any time before or after 1st October 1982 —

-(a) granted his approval under section 25or 26 to any foreign person to purchase, acquire or retain any estate or interest in any residential property ;
+(a) granted his approval under section 25, 26 or 31 to any foreign person to purchase, acquire or retain any estate or interest in any residential property that is not non-restricted residential property;

-(b) exempted, pursuant to section 32, any foreign person from all or any of the provisions of this Act; or
+(b) exempted, pursuant to section 32, any foreign person from all or any of the provisions of this Act;

-(c) granted his approval under section 28 to any foreign person for a change of use of any immovable property owned by the foreign person,
+(c) granted his approval under section 28 to any foreign person for a change of use of any land owned by that foreign person; or

+[9/2006 wef 31/03/2006]

+(d) granted his approval under section 28A to any foreign person for the development of any land,

+[9/2006 wef 31/03/2006]

 subject to any condition imposed by the Minister and the Minister is satisfied that that person has failed to comply with the condition, he may, by direction in writing, require the person named therein to dispose of his estate or interest in the residential property by transferring his estate or interest to any citizen or approved purchaser within a period of not less than 6 months of the date of service of the direction by the Minister.

 [22/82]

-(2) A direction given by the Minister under subsection (1) shall be served on the Controller and the person named therein and the subsisting mortgagees and chargees (if any) of the residential property who appear as such on the records of the Registrar of Titles or the Registrar of Deeds, as the case may be.
+(2) A direction given by the Minister under subsection (1) shall be served on the Controller and the person named therein and the subsisting mortgagees and chargees (if any) of the residential property who appear as such on the relevant records in the Land Titles Registry or the Registry of Deeds of the Authority, as the case may be.

-(3) Where a person who has been directed under subsection (1) to dispose of his estate or interest in any residential property fails to satisfy the Controller that he has transferred his estate or interest within the period specified in subsection (1) or within any further period extended by the Minister, the Minister may, by notice in writing, direct the Controller to attach and sell the residential property at any time after 90 days of the date of the service of the notice, and a copy of that notice shall be served on the owner of the residential property and the subsisting mortgagees or chargees (if any) who appear as such in the records of the Registrar of Titles or the Registrar of Deeds, as the case may be.
+(3) Where a person who has been directed under subsection (1) to dispose of his estate or interest in any residential property or land fails to satisfy the Controller that he has transferred his estate or interest within the period specified in subsection (1) or within any further period extended by the Minister, the Minister may issue to the Controller a notice to attach and sell the estate or interest in that residential property or land, and a copy of that notice shall be served on —

-(4) Sections 5(8) to (10), 6(1) and 6(6) to (12) shall apply, mutatis mutandis, to the disposal of any estate or interest in the residential property by the Controller in accordance with a direction in writing given by the Minister.
+(a) the owner of the residential property or land; and

+(b) each subsisting mortgagee or chargee (if any) who appears as such in the relevant records in the Land Titles Registry or the Registry of Deeds of the Authority, as the case may be.

+[9/2006 wef 31/03/2006]

 ### Change of existing use to use for residential purposes

 28\.
-Where any foreign person is the owner or purchaser of any immovable property other than residential property prior to 11th September 1973, or has after that date acquired or purchased any such immovable property, that foreign person shall be required to make application to the Minister (through the Controller) for the grant of approval to change the existing use of such immovable property (whether it is land, a house, a building or other premises or part thereof) to use for any purpose other than industrial or commercial, prior to his making an application to the competent authority, appointed under the Planning Act, for such change; and such foreign person shall not be granted permission under that Act for such change of use unless he has been granted approval by the Minister for the change.
+Where any foreign person is the owner or purchaser of any immovable propertyland other than residential property prior to 11th September 1973, or has after that date acquired or purchased any such immovable propertyland, that foreign person shall be required to make application to the Minister (through the Controller) for the grant of approval to change the existing use of such immovable propertyland (whether it is land, a house, a building or other premises or part thereof) to use for any purpose other than industrial or commercial, prior to his making an application to the competent authority, appointed under the Planning Act, for such change; and such foreign person shall not be granted permission under that Act for such change of use unless he has been granted approval by the Minister for the change.

+(1) Where any foreign person is the owner or purchaser of any land other than residential property prior to 11th September 1973, or has after that date acquired or purchased any such land, that foreign person shall be required to make application to the Minister (through the Controller) for the grant of approval to change the existing use of such land (whether it is land, a house, a building or other premises or part thereof) to use for any purpose other than industrial or commercial, prior to his making an application to the competent authority, appointed under the Planning Act, for such change; and such foreign person shall not be granted permission under that Act for such change of use unless he has been granted approval by the Minister for the change.

+[9/2006 wef 31/03/2006]

+(2) The Minister may, when granting any approval under subsection (1), impose such conditions as he thinks fit, including all or any of the following:

+(a) that the applicant shall provide such security as may be determined by the Minister for the purposes of complying with any condition imposed by the Minister;

+(b) that the applicant shall give an undertaking in writing to comply with the conditions imposed by the Minister.

+[9/2006 wef 31/03/2006]

+(3) Where an applicant has failed to comply with any of the conditions imposed by the Minister under this section, the Minister may forfeit the security provided by the applicant under this section after giving 21 days’ notice in writing to the applicant of his intention to forfeit the security and the grounds thereof.

+[9/2006 wef 31/03/2006]

+(4) An applicant may, upon receipt of the notice under subsection (3), appeal to the Minister within 3 months of such notice.

+[9/2006 wef 31/03/2006]

+(5) The decision of the Minister on any appeal made under subsection (4) shall be final and shall not be called in question in any court.

+[9/2006 wef 31/03/2006]

 ### Approval for residential development on land deemed non-residential